“with a rose, in and out of the garden he goes” – Robert Hunter

 Creation was Cripe’s bag, or perhaps transformation a more accurate depiction: disparate chemicals combined just-so to result in a tremendous release of color, sound, and force; the wood of a living tree, transubstantiated into a brass cannon signaling the start of a parade, a beautiful mahogany dining table out of scraps found by chance, or a magnificent musical instrument seemingly capable of channeling spirits from the vibrations of its strings.

-But Cripe never gave up on that part of the dream, and not long before his workshop accident had begun making noise again about buckling down on a program of guitar lessons.
-His time to do so may have run out, but at least the [# of] guitars he finished survive to tell their own version of the story.
+But Cripe never gave up on that part of the dream, and not long before his workshop accident he had begun making noise again about buckling down on a program of guitar lessons.
+His time to do so may have run out, but at least the twenty-some guitars he finished or partially finished, survive to tell their own version of the story.

 A realist, Steve often admitted that he’d likely remain better at making instruments than playing them.
 And yet this transformer of disparate, physicalized aspects of base reality into Something More was able to instill an ineffable essence into his creations that attracted the attention of no less a formidable world musician than Jerry Garcia, who even after decades of mastery found himself unable to resist giving the ultimate compliment to Cripe’s work: playing one of the guitars onstage with the Grateful Dead.